 - withdraw three capital projects from the current Capital Programme, being Parklands Leisure Centre contribution to moveable floor (£50,000) and Tavistock Viaduct (£20,000).
 It is also recommended to withdraw the Springhill Temporary Accommodation budget from the capital programme, following the Hub Committee decision to put this project on hold whilst other options are explored, freeing up a further £193.2k.
-Therefore, the review of the capital programme is freeing up capital resources of £263.2k which is potentially available for future corporate priorities and can be re-purposed; - 2) continue to progress all other capital projects, in line with the existing capital projects within the overall Capital Programme; - note the content of the Capital Programme Monitoring Report in Appendix C of the presented agenda report which shows the current expenditure on capital projects between April 2023 and September 2023 of £1.692m, being 21% of the profiled budget for 2023/24 (the first six months of the financial year); - note the revised capital allocation for the UK Shared Prosperity fund (UKSPF) scheme for 2023/24 and 2024/25 as set out in section 3.2 of the presented agenda report; - 5) note the addition of £26,632 to the capital programme for a new boiler at Okehampton Business Centre to be financed from the Maintenance Earmarked Reserve, set out in section 3.3 of the presented agenda report; and - 6) approve the outcome of the review of revenue reserves, releasing revenue reserves of up to $\pounds 871,000$ which is potentially available to support the delivery of the emerging Corporate Strategy.
+Therefore, the review of the capital programme is freeing up capital resources of £263.2k which is potentially available for future corporate priorities and can be re-purposed; - continue to progress all other capital projects, in line with the existing capital projects within the overall Capital Programme; - note the content of the Capital Programme Monitoring Report in Appendix C of the presented agenda report which shows the current expenditure on capital projects between April 2023 and September 2023 of £1.692m, being 21% of the profiled budget for 2023/24 (the first six months of the financial year); - note the revised capital allocation for the UK Shared Prosperity fund (UKSPF) scheme for 2023/24 and 2024/25 as set out in section 3.2 of the presented agenda report; - 5) note the addition of £26,632 to the capital programme for a new boiler at Okehampton Business Centre to be financed from the Maintenance Earmarked Reserve, set out in section 3.3 of the presented agenda report; and - 6) approve the outcome of the review of revenue reserves, releasing revenue reserves of up to £871,000 which is potentially available to support the delivery of the emerging Corporate Strategy. - HC 30/23 DRAFT REVENUE AND CAPITAL BUDGET PROPOSALS FOR 2024-25 The Hub Committee was presented with a report that outlined a series of draft revenue and capital budget proposals for 2024/25.